dilipsingh1306/openshift-sep-2021/Day2/README.md

 docker cp web1:/usr/share/html/index.html
 ```

+Repeat the above process for web4 and web5.

 ### Testing if Load Balancer container is working as expected
 Find the IP Address of your lab machine
 ```